Mathematical Methods of Theoretical Physics: Metric

-which is a reflection of the covariant and contravariant metric tensors being inverse, since the basis and the associated dual basis is inverse (and {\it vice versa}).
-Note that it is possible to change a covariant tensor into a contravariant one and {\em vice versa} by the application of a metric tensor.
+We shall see that with the help of the metric tensor we can ``raise and lower indices;'' that is, we can transform lower (covariant) indices into upper (contravariant) indices, and {\it vice versa}.
 This can be seen as follows.
 Because of linearity, any contravariant basis vector ${\bf e}^i$ can be written as a linear sum of covariant (transposed, but we do not mark transposition here) basis vectors:

 Then,

 and thus